buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 When designing a credit card pattern, you’ll need to include the following:

 + An indication of what cards are accepted.
-+ A total field, where the user can enter a total (unless it’s pre-populated as the result of a preceding transaction).
 + The name on the card.
 + A card number (which you can dynamically format, to help the user).
 + The card’s expiry date.
-+ The card’s security code.
++ The card’s security, or CVV, code.
-+ A ZIP or postal code.

 In addition to the above, it’s also helpful to **indicate the type of card the user is using, so they feel re-assured that they’ve entered the correct details**.
 It’s possible to determine the type of card being used by the number the card starts with, as follows: